Hana (Fujii Kaze song): Background

 Fujii wrote the song during his first Asian tour, and described it as a song about "searching for the flower within, and trusting in it", also likening it to flowers blooming and dying just as people do.
 The track was utilized as the theme song for the Japanese drama series My Beloved Flower (いちばんすきな花; Ichiban Suki na Hana).

 Music video

 The song's music video was directed by Mess and released on November 30, 2023.
-It was filmed in a desert in New South Wales, Australia, and depicts Fujii walking along a road pulling an open casket filled with flowers that another version of himself is lying in.
+It was filmed near Broken Hill in New South Wales, Australia, and depicts Fujii walking along a road pulling an open casket filled with flowers that another version of himself is lying in.
 The casket is then placed onto the back of a car as Fujii drives across the desert with it and arrives at the site of a funeral, where a framed portrait of Fujii is shown singing.
 The version of Fujii that was lying in the casket then arises and dances with several shrouded mourners at the funeral, first during the daytime, then at night around a fire.
 When it becomes morning, the dancers and Fujii turn into dust that blows away.
 The video was said to "symboliz[e] life's transient nature".